-What is time limited pet insurance?
+What does time limited pet insurance mean?

 Time limited pet insurance – also called 12-month or annual policies – covers you for vet fees over a 12-month period from the date your pet’s illness or injury first appeared, provided you renew your policy.

 After this, if your pet still needs treatment or medication you'll be responsible.
 This is the most basic of illness-related pet insurance, but can be invaluable if you can't afford the more expensive covers, such as maximum benefit pet insurance or lifetime pet insurance.

 Can I claim for a condition again after 12 months?